Blue Water Propeller Shaft Bearing Systems

 The Thordon Water Quality Package is a self-contained pumping unit which removes suspended solids with a specific gravity of 1.2 or higher and greater than 80 microns (0.003”).
 As water enters the forward seal, it flows through the COMPAC bearings and exits at the stern.
 Flow rate is monitored by low flow alarms.

-The Thor-Coat propeller shaft coating provides 10-year corrosion protection against seawater.
+The ThorShield propeller shaft coating system provides corrosion protection against seawater.
 This toughened, 2-part epoxy coating is up to nine times more flexible than existing shaft coating products.

 With increasingly stringent environmental regulations, Thordon’s seawater lubricated propeller shaft bearings are replacing oil-lubricated, metal bearings.